 An estimated 3 million people in the US are suffering from opioids use disorder.
 Also, more than 13.5 million people across the globe depend on opioids.
 According to the study, 9.2 million of this number depends on heroin.
-In the US alone, 2018 heroin statistics by the Centre for Disease Control and Prevention show that 128 people die every day from an overdose.
+In the US alone, 2018 heroin statistics by the Centers for Disease Control and Prevention show that 128 people die every day from an overdose.

 Other parts of the world are also dealing with a heroin crisis; about four out of every five drug-related deaths in Europe are from heroin.